vohi/minicoin/README.md

 Unless folder sharing is disabled, job scripts can safely make the following
 assumptions:

+* the first argument passed into the script is the home directory of the user on the host
-* the first argument passed into the script is the directory from which `minicoin` was run
+* the second argument passed into the script is the directory from which `minicoin` was run
-* the minicoin directory is available in `/minicoin` (or `C:\minicoin`), so scripts can be found there
+* the minicoin directory is available in `/minicoin` (or `C:\minicoin`), so utility scripts can be found there
 * the user's home directory (if not disabled) is available in a "host" subdirectory the platform's location for user directories (ie `/home/host` for linux, `/Users/host` for macOS, `C:\Users\host` on Windows)

-* an argument passed to the `minicoin` script that includes the user's home on the host will be adjusted to point to the user's home on the guest
+Job scripts should combine the first and second arguments passed in to map directories on the host machine to directories on the box.
+The `parse-opts` scripts in minicoin/util do this automatically, setting a `JOBDIR` variable accordingly.

-This means that running minicoin in your home directory will automatically pass in the directory mapped to the guest into the job script:
+This means that running minicoin in your home directory will automatically set the `JOBDIR` variable to host's home directory mapped to the guest file
+system:

 ```
-$ cd ~
+$ cd ~/qt
-$ minicoin run ubuntu1804 test -- ~/qt
+$ minicoin run ubuntu1804 windows10 macos1013 test
 ```

-will call the test script with `/home/host` on Linux, with `/Users/host` on macOS, and with `C:\Users\host` on Windows as the first parameter, and with `/home/host/qt` etc as the second parameter.
+will make the test script print "Job works on '/home/host/qt'" on the Linux box, "Job works on 'C:\Users\host\qt'" on the Windows box, and "Job works on '/Users/host/qt'" on the macOS box.
+See the code in the `parse-opts` scripts in `minicoin/util` for how to convert the arguments manually in your own scripts, if you don't want to use `parse-opts`.

 Otherwise, the roles for the machines will define what other assumptions scripts can make.
 See the **Provisioning** section below for